Brokered convention: Reasons for rarity

 Several factors encourage a clear and timely decision in the primary process.

 Firstly, candidates tend to get momentum as they go through the process because of the bandwagon effect.
 Thus, one or two candidates will be portrayed by the media to voters as the frontrunners as a result of their placement in the first primaries and caucuses, and as also-ran candidates drop out, their supporters will tend to vote for one of the frontrunners.
 Theorists have identified two types of political momentum, piecemeal and all-at-once, with different impacts on front-runners and those right behind them.

 Secondly, political parties wish to avoid the negative publicity from a brokered convention and to maximize the amount of time that the nominee has to campaign for the presidency.

 Especially because of the desire to foster party unity in the months leading up to Election Day, it is considered possible, if not probable, for any "brokering" that may be required for a future presidential convention to take place in the weeks and months before the convention, once it becomes clear that no candidate will likely secure a majority of delegates without an agreement with one or more rivals.
-Such an agreement would likely commit the frontrunner to make some form of concession(s) in return, such as selecting the former rival as his/her vice presidential nominee.
+Such an agreement would likely commit the frontrunner to make some form of one or multiple concessions in return, such as selecting the former rival as their vice presidential nominee.
 That was the case prior to the 1980 Republican National Convention.
 Former California Governor Ronald Reagan won the presidential nomination and chose George H. W. Bush as his vice-presidential nominee although President Gerald Ford was the frontrunner for the slot.